 - Tell us 1 or 2 ways the app has been most helpful to you.

-Not only is it essential to send out these surveys intermittently to gauge how customer perspectives are shifting.
+Not only is it essential to send out these surveys continually to gauge how customer perspectives are shifting.
 It’s also necessary to send them at key moments within their journey.
-For example, send surveys to customers who upgraded to a premium version of your service or subscribers who have received a certain number of boxes.
+For example, send surveys to every customer who upgraded to a premium version of your service or subscribers who have received a certain number of boxes.

 Insights from these surveys align teams on current customer behavior (i.e., See?
 No one uses that feature!)
 Plus, they provide a glimpse into a customer’s potential interest in new features before the team wastes time designing and building the wrong user experience.